 The development of a brand-new design is quite expensive and time-consuming though.
 So, what do you do?
 Indeed!
-You approach a manufacturer that already produces a gun that is modern in all aspects and offers them cooperation.
-Colt, therefore, chose Česká Zbrojovka (CZ), at that time still a rather mysterious firearms manufacturer for some US customers.
-Many of them heard of the CZ 75 and how accurate, ergonomic, and easy to shoot it is.
-Much less had an opportunity to actually shoot it.
+You approach a manufacturer that already produces a modern gun and offer to partner with them.
+Colt, therefore, chose Česká Zbrojovka (CZ), which was still a rather mysterious firearms manufacturer for some US customers at that time.
+Many of them had heard of the CZ 75, with its impressive accuracy, ergonomics, and easy-to-shoot characteristics.
+However, not many had the opportunity to actually shoot it.

 CZ TAKES OVER

 CZ decided that it would be a shame to ditch such a nice concept and reworked it under the name CZ 40.
-Between the years 2000 and 2001 the firearms were modified into several versions including the CZ 40B which was a SA/DA model with a frame-mounted safety, and a later model using the same decocker lever you can find on the CZ 75 handguns.
+Between 2000 and 2001 the firearms were modified into several versions including the CZ 40B which was a SA/DA model with a frame-mounted safety, and a later model using the same decocker lever you can find on the CZ 75 handguns.
 Some of them still bore “Colt Z 40” markings, however.
 As the popularity of the 40 S&W in the US never surpassed the global popularity of 9mm Luger Česká Zbrojovka also created a version called the CZ LE 9 and chambered it in this cartridge which is no less popular even today.
 A compact model combining parts of the CZ 75 Compact was also created to offer an easy-to-carry version, especially for Police forces.

 So, this is the story of early cooperation between CZ and Colt.
 Quite an interesting one isn’t it?